Custom gate implementations#

 Note the amplitudes are defined here on this level, since the default PRX uses normalized Waveforms and factors in the

-.
+amplitudes via scale.
 In these parameters, the unit is not just metadata.
 The control electronics understand time

 in terms of samples and their sample rate, while human users typically want to input seconds instead of doing the sample

 conversion manually.
-For this reason, there is logic that converts anything that has the unit "s"
+For this reason, there is logic that converts anything that has the unit "s" into samples.

-.
+Similarly, parameters with "Hz" units are converted to 1/sample.
 For the Waveform parameters, the same logic

 applies, but by default it is assumed that all parameters are time-like and this converted from seconds to samples.

-If some Waveform parameters needs to be made unitless or e.g. frequency-like (with "Hz"
+If some Waveform parameters needs to be made unitless or e.g. frequency-like (with "Hz" units), it can be achieved

-with the method non_timelike_attributes()
+with the method non_timelike_attributes():

 def non_timelike_attributes() -> dict[str, str]: